 Panel A of Table 10 presents the magnitude and statistical significance of the alphas from the factor portfolios.
 We show that the risk-adjusted returns of the long-short portfolios are statistically significant in a bad state of the world.
 Similar to the cross-section of stock returns, the long leg drives these findings.
 In contrast, in a good state of the world, we do not document a significant alpha.
 Similarly, in Panel B and C, we find that the results hold for risk factor portfolios and international indices respectively.
-To conclude, MFID beta is priced not only in the cross-section of individual stock returns, but also in the cross-section of equity, factor, and international portfolios.
+To conclude, MFID betas generate crosssectional variation in individual stock returns, and also in the cross-section of equity, factor, and international portfolios.
 This shows the robustness of our results, suggesting that investors can use MFID as a hedge against bad times.